PreisTo/final-project_sc-hep/README.md

   - readDataFromTTree.C: read all the events and particles and fill up the histograms
   - exportHistos.C: export the figures from the histos and print out the required average pT infos
 - TheFinalTouch.sh: runs Splitter, Filter, Transfer and Analysis as defined in challenge 5)

+All the scripts take the directory of the data as an argument